 The fellowship–created in honor of American journalist James Foley, who was killed in Syria in 2014–is a one-year, paid position at CPJ’s office in New York, with support from the James W. Foley Legacy Foundation.

-CPJ’s current James W. Foley Fellow is Lucy Westcott.
+CPJ’s most recent James W. Foley Fellow was Lucy Westcott.